jueves, 23 de octubre de 2014

 I immediately think there's no possibility of me getting skin cancer.
 If I survived the light in Puerto La Cruz there's no chance the light of Pittsburgh will defeat me.
 The majority of us don't even suspect such an atrocity could be possible: to become ill because of the sun.

 Impossible, impossible to not see it as an eccentricity on the part of the gynecologist, especially when I recall having spent entire weeks sitting on the sand uninterruptedly, swallowing salt water.
 Without paying the least bit of attention to sunscreen or moisturizing lotion.
 The inclement sun of the tropics assaulting the strips of my dry and peeling skin.
 Charred.
-Impossible to not think that my indigenous blood protects me from these types of things.
 And then the salt water floods my mouth and nose while I'm lying on the bed with my legs open as the gynecologist holds a metal pincer and I think of how pleasant it is to be dragged by the currents of the sea while my body floats, overcoming any future sinking.
 I don't need any sunscreen.
 I have an understanding with the light.
 I leave her office holding a piece of paper with information about the services I received.
 I note that the doctor has written in the box at the top of the page, even though I told her I'm from Venezuela, despite my accent:

 Age: 29